 - Supports local operators through fund-raising and volunteer recruitment.

-Local volunteer-led, non-profit clubs Foothills Nordic Ski Club and Calgary Ski Club operate and maintain ski trails at the City of Calgary’s Confederation Park and Shaganappi Point golf courses (through their operating agreements with the City).
+Foothills Nordic Ski Club and Calgary Ski Club, both volunteer-led, non-profit clubs, operate and maintain ski trails at the City of Calgary’s Confederation Park and Shaganappi Point golf courses through their operating agreements with the City.
 Thousands of volunteer hours are required each year to bring ski trails to Calgarians.
 These clubs need to reach beyond their member-bases to support reliable operations for the benefit of all Calgarians.
-The ski trails are free of charge and accessible 24/7.
+The ski trails that these clubs maintain are open to the public, free of charge and accessible 24/7.